skik4/ktoolhou/README.md

 # ktoolhou
-A procedural asset and scripts library for SideFX Houdini.
+A procedural assets and scripts library for SideFX Houdini.